Pesto-Tomato-Egg Penne Bake

 - 250 g passata (strained tomatoes)

-- 2 tbsp green pesto (basil-based)
+- 2 tbsp light green pesto

 - 3 large eggs, beaten

-- 60 g Gruyère, grated
+- 60 g reduced-fat Gruyère, grated

 - Salt and black pepper to taste